luis5tb/bgp-agent/README.md

 on the tenant network)

-The way the agent advertises the routes is by adding an IP to a predefined (dummy) interface.
+The way the agent advertises the routes is by adding an IP to a predefined (dummy) interface associated to a vrf.
 Then it relies on Zebra to do the BGP advertisement, as Zebra detects the addition/deletion of the IP on the local interface and create/deletes and advertises/withdraw the route.

 ### Pre Requisites: